kandation/gs_DriveCopy/README.md

-# gs_DriveCopy
+# DriveCopy Description
-Google Script: Copy File In folder
+Google Script: Copy File In folder with FolderID and Make page for all link

+# Scrrenshot
+(Screenshot.png)[Screenshot.png]